idio-lang/DIPS/idio-source/scheme/advanced-scheme.rst

 variables, will call the same functions in due course, it's all hard-coded into the program.
-It has the same prior *state* every time you (re-)call it.  *Meh!* Except not *quite* the same state if you have modified one of those variables in the meanwhile.
+It has the same prior *state* every time you (re-)call it.  *Meh!* Except not *quite* the same state if you have modified one of those (global) variables in the meanwhile.

 .. sidebox:: I can understand if you don't quite *grok* this.
 It
              takes a while.